-According to the annual Cost vs. Value Report from Remodeling magazine, the national average cost of a 16x24-foot, two-story addition is $152,470 and includes a full bedroom and bath over a first-floor family room.
+According to the annual Cost vs. Value Report from Remodeling Magazine, the national average cost of a 16-by-24-foot, two-story addition is $155,365 and includes a full bedroom and bath over a first-floor family room.

 If you’re looking to recoup a majority of your investment through resale of the home, or to improve your prospects of selling, do your homework carefully, says REALTOR® and professional appraiser Melanie J. McLane of Jersey Shore, Pa.
 A good rule of thumb is that to realize maximum payback on your investment, you should only undertake a major remodeling project if you plan to stay in your home at least five years.
 However, each situation depends on the local market, adds McLane.

 In the San Diego, for example, where high labor costs are accompanied by high real estate prices, the average investment for a two-story addition is about $176,000 and the return is more than 92%, or about $162,000.
 In Omaha, a cost-to-build of about $152,000 is paired with a modest return on investment of just 46.7% or about $71,000.

 National Average Cost, 16x24-Foot, Two-Story Addition with Bath:

 Job Cost: $155,365

 Resale Value: $111,579